MinaProtocol/mina/README-dev.md

 # Coda

-Coda is a new cryptocurrency protocol with a lightweight, constant-sized blockchain.
+Mina is a new cryptocurrency protocol with a lightweight, constant-sized blockchain.

 - [Developer homepage](https://codaprotocol.com/code.html)
 - [Roadmap](https://codaprotocol.com/docs/developers)